“And the day came when the risk to remain a tight bud was more painful than the risk it took to blossom.”

 Once again, a deeper layer of self-doubt had reared its head.
-I was in a job that was safe and I was afraid to rock my own boat.
+I was in a wonderful job doing work that I loved as a coach, facilitator, and mediator… and I was afraid to rock my own boat.

 I kept saying to myself, “You’ve made it!
-Why can’t you just be happy here?”
+Why can’t you just be happy with everything you have?”

-But by that point I knew enough to know that I had to resign from my position and listen to my inner voice.
+But by that point I knew enough to know that I had to listen to my inner voice.

 Nothing calamitous happened.
 There was no trauma or drama.

-I didn’t need to get to the point of being sick or depressed in order to make the decision to leave.
+I didn’t need to get to the point of being sick or depressed in order to make the decision to leave my job.
 I didn’t need to wait for my body to scream at me to get my attention.

 I just needed to finally fully embrace that inner tug I was feeling.